 Beyond work-related activities, I also enjoy my personal life a lot more now that I am not in the “live for the weekend” mindset.
 I am much more grateful for my family, friends, colleagues, and my current position in life.
 I am grateful that I can live in one of the most beautiful states (Colorado) and am healthy enough to enjoy what Colorado has to offer.

-To pull a Mr. Money Mustache, $3,600 per year that has the possibility to earn 7% interest compounding over 10 years is roughly $53,000.
+To pull a Mr. Money Mustache, $3,600 per year that has the possibility to earn 7 percent interest compounding over 10 years is roughly $53,000.
 That’s more than the average American’s annual salary!

 Once I started realizing the financial impact, I really started to contemplate why I ever paid $300 per month to destroy my body and brain.

 The assumption most people make is that without alcohol, your social life will deteriorate.
-Let me ask you something: Did you have friends for the first 18-20 years of your life?
+Let me ask you something: Did you have friends for the first 18 to 20 years of your life?
 I’m sure you did and very few of you drank alcohol.
 Why can’t that be replicated?
 Here’s what happened to my social life.

 I have lost all of ZERO friends.
 If any of your friendships diminish because of your decision to stop drinking, are those people even your friends?
 Not drinking does not mean you cannot go out.
 I still go out frequently with my co-workers and friends.
 I still have equal amounts of fun; I just opt for a water over a whiskey sour.

-Not only did I retain my old friends, but I have also gained lots of new friends, most of whom are a few years older than me (in their late 20s or 30s) who are just as fun, but have similar goals to me and are where I want to be when I’m their age.
-The new friends I have made still drink, but they do it mostly for the taste, not to get obliterated.
+Not only did I retain my old friends, but I have also gained lots of new friends, most of whom are a few years older than me (in their late 20s or 30s) who are just as fun, have similar goals to me, and are where I want to be when I’m their age.
+The new friends I have may still drink, but they do it mostly for the taste, not to get obliterated.